cambridgesemantics/csi-k8s-operator-anzograph/README_openshift.md

 ```

 **NOTE:**
-1. If you like to use namespace other than 'anzograph', please edit above two YAMLs to create and reference namespace correctly.
+1. If you want to use a namespace other than 'anzograph', please edit the two YAMLs above to create and reference the namespace correctly.
-2. If you wish to use images other than latest, please specify them with correct tags in YAMLs.
+2. If you wish to use images other than 'latest', please specify alternate tags in the YAMLs.

 ## Steps to delete AnzoGraph CR and anzograph-operator
-Tearing down running AnzoGraph cluster is also easy and can be achieved using following steps.
+Tearing down a running AnzoGraph cluster is also easy and can be achieved using the following steps.

 ### Step 1:
 #### Delete Custom Resource: